cysouw/diathesis/text/c05_preverbs.md

 ### [ NA | NA ] Preverb transitives with patient-like object {#sec:preverb-transitive-with-unaccusative}

-Some transitive verbs like *ärgern* and the preverbal variant *verärgern* 'to irritate' are almost identical in meaning [@Next a,b].
-However, they show the same differentiation in attributive participle usage as the unaccusative intransitives in the previous section [@Next c,d], though without a difference in perfect auxiliary (both use *haben*).
-Note the somewhat older attested example of attributive *geärgert* in [@Next e].
+Some transitive verbs like *ärgern* and the preverbal variant *verärgern* 'to irritate' are almost identical in meaning [@next a,b].
+However, they show the same differentiation in attributive participle usage as the unaccusative intransitives in the previous section [@next c,d], though without a difference in perfect auxiliary (both use *haben*).
+Note the somewhat older attested example of attributive *geärgert* in [@next e].

 :::ex
 a.
 Die Verzögerung hat den Reisenden geärgert.